Convergences of looptrees coded by excursions: Limit theorems

 \subsection{From convergences of pseudo-distances to convergences of quotient metric spaces}

-Recall the notions presented at the start of Section \ref{space}.
-To see how Theorems \ref{continu}, \ref{corollary1}, and \ref{corollary2} can bring us some convergences of pointed weighted metric spaces under the form of Theorem \ref{gh-continu}, we have to present the definition of the pointed Gromov-Hausdorff-Prokhorov distance, which truly induces a topology on the set of the GHP-isometry classes of pointed weighted compact metric spaces.
+Recall the notions presented at the start of Section~\ref{fst_properties_sec}.
+To see how Theorem~\ref{continu} and Corollary~\ref{continu_particular} yield convergences of pointed weighted metric spaces under the form of Theorems~\ref{gh-continu_particular} and \ref{gh-continu}, we have to present the definition of the pointed Gromov--Hausdorff--Prokhorov distance, which truly induces a topology on the set of the GHP-isometry classes of pointed weighted compact metric spaces.
 Recall that when no confusion is possible, we simply denote a metric space (possibly endowed with some additional structure) by its underlying set.